rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

     openstack --os-region-name ORD image list

-### Advantages over Cloud Control Panel
+### Advantages over the Cloud Control Panel

-The `openstackclient` supports features that are available in the Cloud Servers API, but not exposed in the Cloud Control Panel.
+The `openstackclient` supports features in the Cloud Servers API but that the Cloud Control Panel does not expose.
 For example, the following command creates a server with the OpenStack Config Drive and user data for cloud-init:

     openstack server create --image "Ubuntu 16.04 LTS (Xenial Xerus) (PVHVM)" --flavor general1-1 --config-drive=True --user-data=rack-ubuntu.yml openstack-server